 To evaluate attention mechanisms across different model types, we used three datasets, each selected to match the input requirements of the corresponding architecture.

-For the three language models (GPT-2, ModernBERT, and Qwen), we used AllenAI's Tulu-v2-sft-mixture dataset, from the Hugging Face Hub \footnote{https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture}, to fine-tune the GPT-2 model.
-This dataset is designed for instruction tuning of large language models.
-Each sample in this dataset contains a structured messages list that simulates multi-turn human-assistant interactions.
-These messages were parsed into plain text using a custom Text Dataset class, tokenized with the GPT2Tokenizer, and padded or truncated to a maximum length of 512 tokens for consistency across samples.
+For the three language models (GPT-2, ModernBERT, and Qwen), we used AllenAI's Tulu-v2-sft-mixture dataset from the Hugging Face Hub\footnote{https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture}.
+This dataset is designed for instruction tuning of large language models, where each sample contains a structured message list simulating multi-turn human-assistant interactions.
+These messages were parsed into plain text using a custom text dataset class, tokenized with the GPT2Tokenizer, and padded or truncated to a maximum length of 512 tokens for consistency across samples.

 For the Vision Transformer (ViT), we used a sampled subset of the ImageNet training dataset~\cite{deng2009imagenet}, a widely used benchmark for image classification tasks.
 We sampled up to 50,000 examples from the training split, processed with a batch size of 128.
 For the Nano-VLM, we used the VQAv2 configuration of the Cauldron dataset \footnote{https://huggingface.co/datasets/HuggingFaceM4/the\_cauldron}, a multi-modal collection that pairs images with question-answer text.
 We sampled up to 16,000 examples from the training split.
 Images were resized to 224$\times$224 pixels and processed alongside their corresponding text through a custom VLM Dataset class, using a batch size of 40.